enketo/blog/_posts/2015-06-15-performance-boost.md

 ### Validation Performance

 Validation performance became another area of intensive focus when a profiling exercise showed a suspicious sluggishness, in particular for forms that contained a large number of _select one_ and _select multiple_ questions.
-This metric describes the time it takes from clicking the validate or submit button to either getting negative validation feedback or clearing the way to proceeding with saving and submitting.
+This metric describes the time it takes from clicking the validate or submit button to either getting negative validation feedback or clearing the way to proceed with saving and submitting.

 [!["Enketo-core Validation Performance"](../files/2015/06/validation-performance.png "Enketo-core Validation Performance")](https://github.com/enketo/enketo-core-performance-monitor/blob/master/README.md)